QuantumToolbox.jl: An efficient Julia framework for simulating open quantum systems: Performance comparison with other packages

+with local dissipators $\{ \hat{\sigma}_j^- \}$, and we vary the number of spins $N$ up to 12 in the GPU case.

-As shown in Fig.~\ref{fig:performance-comparison}, QuantumToolbox.jl consistently outperforms the other libraries across all tested scenarios.
+As shown in Fig.~\ref{fig:performance-comparison}, \texttt{QuantumToolbox.jl} consistently outperforms the other libraries across all tested scenarios.
 Notably, its GPU implementation achieves significant speedups already from small Hilbert sizes, demonstrating superior scalability.
 These results highlight the advantage of Julia’s performance-oriented design combined with QuantumToolbox’s efficient solver architecture.

 The benchmarks were done on a workstation with an Intel(R) Core(TM) i9-13900KF CPU and 64 GB of RAM.
 The GPU simulations were performed on a NVIDIA GeForce RTX 4090 GPU.
-The GPU version of QuTiP was performed using the JAX backend.
+The GPU version of \texttt{QuTiP} was performed using its JAX backend, i.e., \texttt{qutip-jax}.
 Other information about the packages used in the benchmarks is summarized in \cref{tab:package-versions}.